 Editor’s Note: The payload/MIME type for SIP:MESSAGE is to be registered with IANA.

-Set the other required SIP headers according to [OMA XDM Core] and send the SIP MESSAGE according to the procedures of the SIP/IP Core that is referenced in [OMA XDM Core];
+Set the other required SIP headers according to [XDM Core] and send the SIP MESSAGE according to the procedures of the SIP/IP Core that is referenced in [XDM Core];

 Procedures at the Receiving Side

 The CAB Server SHALL receive the incoming subscription invitation requests from the remote domain using SIP MESSAGE request.
-The CAB Server SHALL process the received SIP MESSAGE request according to the procedures of the SIP/IP Core referenced by [OMA XDM Core], as follows:
+The CAB Server SHALL process the received SIP MESSAGE request according to the procedures of the SIP/IP Core referenced by [XDM Core], as follows:

 Check if the CAB feature tag “3gpp-service.ims.icsi.oma.cab_1.1” is the present in the Accept-Contact header field.
 If the CAB feature tag is not present or the value is not recognized, the CAB Server SHALL reject the request with SIP 403 "Forbidden" response.